-As of January 2021, at least three Americans were held in Iran.
+As of October 2021, at least four Americans were held in Iran.
 The following are profiles of Americans detained or missing in Iran and Iranians detained by the United States.
 The profiles are arranged by when the individuals were first detained, with the most recent cases first.

 Americans Detained in Iran